jordanamorais/canvas-experiments/README.md

 # Canvas Experiments

-Some of my experiments while studying Canvas API.
+Some of my experiments while studying the Canvas API.

 | Experiment             | File Preview  |
 | -------------          |:-------------:|